Schwartz Performing Arts Fund

 February 4 to 7, 2026

-Ephrat Asherie Dance brings its acclaimed new work Shadow Cities to the University of Rochester—a vibrant collaboration with Grammy-winning jazz composer Arturo O’Farrill that fuses street and club dance with original Latin jazz.
-The residency includes a public performance with Q&A, an open rehearsal, and community workshops, culminating in Asherie’s role as guest judge for the 14th Annual inspireJAM All-Styles 2v2 Battle.
+Ephrat Asherie Dance brought its acclaimed new work Shadow Cities to the University of Rochester—a vibrant collaboration with Grammy-winning jazz composer Arturo O’Farrill that fuses street and club dance with original Latin jazz.
+The residency included a public performance with Q&A, an open rehearsal, and community workshops, culminating in Asherie’s role as guest judge for the 14th Annual inspireJAM All-Styles 2v2 Battle.
 Exploring identity, memory, and cultural connection, Shadow Cities celebrates the energy of the in-between—where movement, music, and community converge.

 Consent ROCs